apollo-mapping/ap-tilezen-mapbox-styles/README.md

 only need to merge fonts for unicode characters not in the base font and noto includes all of them.

 Then upload the generated fonts to your static web server at this location: {your_resource_url}/tile_fonts/

-[todo add font generation script]

 ### Shield Icons
 The shield icons come from https://wiki.openstreetmap.org/wiki/Custom_Highway_Shields with slight modifications.

-<sub><sup>[sidenote, we currentley only use one shield image meant for two characters for interstate and us highway's.
-If you use the streth fit style property it makes the icons look like shit.
-So what others do is have multiple images for the different lengths ofthe shield text from 1 to 8 or so.
-In order to chose the right size we need to replace in shield text length to the icon name like shield-icon-{x}. mapbox deals with this by having shield text length property in the feature, unfortunently tilezen's stack currentley doesnt shield text length so we need to create a PR to add it at some point]</sup></sub>

 The license notices for the icons from the wiki state that they are in the public domain